aayars/mastodon-boilerplate/README.md

-## My Very Particular Minimally Viable Docker Mastodon Setup
+## My Very Particular Minimally-Viable Docker Mastodon Setup

 Stop.
 Look at the date on this `README`, if there is one.
 If it's more than a year old, reconsider the common wisdom of continuing.